moaziat/jaxGPT/README.md

 # jaxGPT - A Minimal GPT implementatoin in JAX

 A lightweight implementation of a GPT-like transformer model using JAX and Flax's NNX module.
 This code demonstrates autoregressive text generation, multi-head attention, and a training loop with Optax.
+The code implements a parallel training on multiple devices.

 <div align="center">
   <img src="./assets/loss.png" alt="jaxGPT" width="400">